Best Travel Wallets 2026: 5 Picks for Every Budget

 • G-1000 waxed fabric outlasts nylon and polyester by years

-• 4.7-star rating, the highest in this roundup
+• Owners rate it the highest in this roundup

 • Can be re-waxed for water resistance renewal